Lipid bilayers - Part I: Self-assembly

 (ask for Box-X and Box-Y, remember that gmx 'tool' -h

-brings up the help of any gromacs
+brings up the help of any GROMACS

 tool).
 To calculate the area per lipid as a function of time we’ll use a couple of python lines (though many alternative methods are possible).
-The gromacs
+The GROMACS

 tool analyze